MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-case-resolutions.md

 ![Incoming cases versus first response time chart](media/ai-csi-incoming-vs-first-response.png)

-The incoming cases versus average response time chart shows the daily trend in the specified time period in the number of incoming support cases and the average reesponse time, in minutes.
+The incoming cases versus average response time chart shows the daily trend in the specified time period in the number of incoming support cases and the average response time, in minutes.

 ## Top resolution time impactors chart (AI Insights)

 ![Top resolution time impactors](media/ai-csi-resolution-time-impactors.png)

-The top resolution time impactors chart uses artificial intelligence technology to group related support cases as support topics, and then display topics in order of resolution time over the specified time period, showing the percentage of total case volume for the topic, the average resolution time for each topic's support cases, and the impact that resolution time is having on system performance.
+The top resolution time impactors chart uses artificial intelligence technology to group related support cases as support topics, and then display topics in order of resolution time over the specified time period, showing:

+* The percentage of total case volume for the topic.
+* The average resolution time for each topic's support cases.
+* The impact that resolution time is having on system performance.

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average case resolution time.
 A red bar indicates that the topic's resolution time is longer than the average case resolution time.
 A blue bar indicates that the resolution time is shorter.
 Improving case resolution time for the top resolve time topics in red will have the greatest impact on improving overall system performance.